equityLab/equity-specification/overview/architecture.md

 ## Equity Contracts

-Equity Protocol is token-based protocol which is inextricably tied to the INJ token \(an ERC-20 token\).
+Equity Protocol is token-based protocol which is inextricably tied to the EQT token \(an ERC-20 token\).
 As such, key components of protocol interactions and token economics are implemented through the following smart contracts:

 **Equity Coordinator Contract**
 The Equity's Coordinator Contract services both 0x-based orders as well as Equity's derivative transactions on Ethereum as well as on the Equity Chain.